The 10 best cottage garden plants, shrubs and flowers to include in a traditional cottage-style backyard

 A severe winter is likely to kill this South African native, so take precautions and raise new plants from cuttings and plant out after the risk of frost is past.

-For good effect, grow Phygelius x rectus ‘Moonraker’, which has creamy yellow blooms, in a night garden alongside plants with white flowers and grey foliage, or, for when the sun shines, combine it with plants with flowers in mauve and lavender shades.
+For a good effect, grow Phygelius x rectus ‘Moonraker’, which has creamy yellow blooms, in a night garden alongside plants with white flowers and grey foliage, or, for when the sun shines, combine it with plants with flowers in mauve and lavender shades.

-This shrub is a great gift for gardeners, as you can gift it in a pot and then they can decide whether or not to plant out in their garden or keep on the patio to enjoy year after year.
+This shrub is a great gift for gardeners, as you can gift it in a pot and then they can decide whether or not to plant it out in their garden or keep it on the patio to enjoy year after year.

 9. Delphiniums

 "No summer border or perennial cut flower patch is complete without its fair share of delphiniums," says Sarah.
-She describes this adored cottage garden plant, also commonly known as Larkspur, as, "the most statuesque towering spires for any garden."
+She describes this adored cottage garden plant, also commonly known as Larkspur, as "the most statuesque towering spires for any garden."

 "Delphiniums are one of the most spectacular cut flowers you can grow.
 Grown from seed, this is a cheap way of introducing delphiniums into your garden and vase."